 A: Many people will see a reduction with this treatment alone, but it is suggested that this treatment be used as a tool to assist you in achieving your goals.
-Following your complete treatment regimen, It is recommended to get maintenance treatments periodically.
+Maintenance treatments are recommended periodically following the complete treatment regimen.
 Like all non-surgical techniques, results will last longer if you follow a balanced diet, exercise routine, vitamins and drink lots of water!

 Q: Does it hurt?

-A: Most patients find Body Contouring to be comfortable, like a warm deep tissue massage.
-The treatment is designed to accommodate your sensitivity and comfort level.
+A: Most patients find Body Contouring to be comfortable, like a warm deep tissue massage which is designed for accommodation to comfort and sensitivity levels.
 It’s normal to experience a warm sensation for a few hours post-treatment.
 Your skin may appear red for several hours.